 Additionally, Duffy has been in Freshman Leaders in Engineering, Cardinal Key honor society, Eta Kappa Nu (IEEE honor society), and the National Society for Leadership and Success.

 She believes being successful in engineering starts with not getting overwhelmed.
 She encourages fellow students to reach out and get to know professors or teaching assistants.

 “When you’re struggling in the classroom, getting some extra help from these connections makes you feel less stressed in the end.”

-She adds that frequently visiting advisers helps students find their own path in college, including learning about unique opportunities that may not be well known.
+She adds that frequently visiting advisors helps students find their own path in college, including learning about unique opportunities that may not be well known.